 While more research into the effectiveness of CBD consumption methods is needed, most evidence suggests that smoking CBD flower will not cause intoxication.
 The primary concern for users is getting unadulterated CBD and, for those who prefer smoking, the potential long-term consequences for the lungs.
 CBD does interact with some prescription drugs so check with your doctor before trying it.

 CBD can be infused into a variety of products, including vape juice, edibles, capsules, and CBD oil tinctures.
 CBD tinctures are strictly for ingestion, while CBD oils are made for inhalation.

 CBD vape juice, sometimes referred to as CBD vape oil, may vary in concentration depending on state-specific laws.
 It is legal in 30 states.
 Another 17 states have CBD-specific laws that enable some level of use or consumption.

-The United States Food and Drug Administration (FDA) has not stepped in to regulate CBD products, but the FDA approved the prescription use of Epidiolex in 2018, a purified form of CBD oil for treating epilepsy.
+The FDA has not stepped in to regulate CBD products, but in 2018 the FDA approved the prescription use of Epidiolex, a purified form of CBD oil, for treating epilepsy.

 Does CBD kill your high?

-The answer isn't clear, but CBD has demonstrated the ability to moderate a high produced from THC by preventing the body from breaking it down.
+The answer isn't clear, but CBD has demonstrated the ability to moderate a high produced from THC by preventing the body from absorbing it.
 Some people say they use CBD when they get too high to reduce the effects.
 Evidence suggests CBD actually interferes with the activity of the CB1 receptor, especially in the presence of THC.

 So, when THC and CBD work together to affect CB1 receptor activity, users tend to feel a more mellow high and are said to have a reduced chance of experiencing paranoia compared with the effects felt when CBD is absent in a product.
 This synergistic relationship is often referred to as the “entourage effect,” which explains why certain combinations of cannabinoids and terpenes seem to enhance the benefits of cannabis.